-Requests for information and completed applications should be sent to Britt Johnson at or telephone 816.271.4309.
-The link to the LMP application form can be found at the bottom of this webpage and is due along with the curriculum vitae (both Mentor’s and Mentee’s) to Dr. Johnson by March 15 of 2019 in order to be considered for an Academic Year 2019-2020 grant.
+Requests for information and completed applications should be sent to Jennifer Bunn at .
+The link to the LMP application form can be found at the bottom of this webpage and is due along with the curriculum vitae (both Mentor’s and Mentee’s) to Dr. Bunn by April 15 of 2021 in order to be considered for an Academic Year 2021-2022 grant.

 - Application Process: Those wishing to be a mentor or mentee need to apply to the NAKHE Leader Mentor Task Force for approval.
 The mentee will travel to the mentor’s University and spend five days (suggested Monday through Friday) working with the mentor.
 All meetings and events that are attended by the mentor will be made available to the mentee (save for any that may be inappropriate – personnel meetings, etc.; alternative experiences will be arranged by the mentor).
 The intent is that the mentee will participate in all of the experiences of the mentor, side-by-side, whenever possible.

 - Logistics: Prior to submission of the application, the mentor should have secured university approval to provide access to campus meetings.
-The mentor and mentee should have agreed upon travel dates, location and housing prior to submitting an application.
-(NOTE: applications do not guarantee funding.
-Do not to make travel arrangements until AFTER the award is received.)
+The mentor and mentee should have agreed upon travel dates, location, and housing prior to submitting an application.
+(NOTE: Applications do not guarantee funding.
+Do not make travel arrangements until AFTER the award is received.)

 - Pairings: It is recommended that mentor/mentee pairs apply to the LMP together.
 However, some NAKHE members may not have a mentor in mind.
 NAKHE will attempt to pair the mentee with a willing mentor if requested.
 Suggestions will be sent to the pair, who will then apply for the award together.